indrekots/indrekots.github.io/_posts/articles/2016-09-09-java-unicode-and-the-mysterious-compiler-error.md

 The Unicode escape representing the line feed character is replaced with a line feed and now part of the comment is on a new line.
 Unfortunately the new line does not start with a *double-slash* (`//`) and the rest of the line is not valid Java code.
 Hence the confusing compiler error shown previously.

+## Quick Detour: native2ascii

-You can try it yourself.
-Java is bundled with a tool called *[native2ascii](https://docs.oracle.com/javase/7/docs/technotes/tools/windows/native2ascii.html "Oracle docs about native2ascii")* which converts a file with characters in any supported character encoding to one with ASCII and/or Unicode escapes, or visa versa.
+You can play around with Unicode conversion yourself.
+Up to Java 8 the JRE is bundled with a tool called *[native2ascii](https://docs.oracle.com/javase/7/docs/technotes/tools/windows/native2ascii.html "Oracle docs about native2ascii")*, which converts a file with characters in any supported character encoding to one with ASCII and/or Unicode escapes, or visa versa.

 {% highlight bash %}
 $ native2ascii -reverse NewLine.java